Get

 Temperament & Intelligence of the Basset Hound

 Although you might not assume it from their goofy appearance, Basset Hounds are intelligent dogs with strong problem-solving abilities.
-When dealing with a Basset, their intelligence isn’t the issue, but their stubbornness will be.
+When dealing with these dogs, a Basset Hounds intelligence isn’t the issue, but their stubbornness will be.
 Intelligence aside, the Basset is independent and loves to explore on their own.
 They don’t have an ardent desire to please their people, but it is possible to train them with enough know-how and persistence.

 Are These Dogs Good for Families? 👪